kartikjain-42/FileGen/README.md

 ## 📜 Bash Script Setup

-For convenience, use the `setup_and_run.sh` script to configure and launch the MCP server:
+Use the `setup_and_run.sh` script to configure and launch the MCP server in one go.

 ### ✅ Steps: